Chart Color Schemes

 North St Marys has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified ten projects potentially impacting this region.
-Notable ones are: St Marys Station Upgrade and Metro Integration, Western Sydney Aerotropolis Infrastructure and Development, St Marys Central Park, and St Marys Place Strategy.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects expected to impact this region.
+Notable ones are St Marys Station Upgrade and Metro Integration, Western Sydney Aerotropolis Infrastructure and Development, St Marys Central Park, and St Marys Place Strategy.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.